-This dash cam is Alexa-enabled.
-It is a cross of dash cams, GPS units, and voice assistants.
-The part of the cam that faces the road records the drive and automatically saves footages once it detects that an accident has occurred.
+This dual dash car camera is Alexa-enabled.
+It is a cross of dual dash cam, GPS units, and voice assistants.
+The part of the car camera that faces the road records the drive and automatically saves footages once it detects that an accident has occurred.
 Users are allowed to download a purpose-designed app to be able to access and share footages any time.

 The part that faces the cabin is a GPS, only without the big screen.
 It delivers turn-by-turn directions with arrows that tells you which lane you should be in. it supports a gamut of Alexa features, allowing you to stream audio, access news reports, control aspects of your home, and carry out a lot of other functions.

 If you need to store the device’s power cables out of the way, you would need to devise a means.
 But all-in-all, it is a good one.

 This device features a scope of different specifications that go along with its complete 290 degrees viewing wide angle.
 It has a front camera that covers 170 degrees, and a rear camera that covers 120 degrees.
 You can be guaranteed that blind spots, even in the largest of vehicles have been eliminated (or minimized).